Teacher Certification Requirements in Alberta

 b) Secondary teachers are required to present a minimum of 24 semester hour credits in a teachable subject area, and 6 semester hour credits in English / French Literature and Composition;

-valid certification from the jurisdiction where the teacher completed their initial teacher preparation program and from where the teacher is currently teaching or last taught.
-Statement of Professional Standing:
+valid certification from all jurisdictions where the teacher holds or has held certification including the jurisdiction where the teacher completed their initial teacher preparation program; Statement of Professional Standing:

 currency of teaching experience.
-Individuals will be required to present evidence of current teaching experience.
-Individuals who have completed a teacher preparation program in Canada in the past ten years are not required to present verification of teaching experience;
+Individuals who have completed a teacher preparation program in the past ten years are not required to present verification of teaching experience;

 proficiency in one of Canada’s official languages (English or French).

 - Teacher preparation programs offered through self-directed study are not accepted for certification purposes.
 Pre-service teacher preparation programs completed by distance delivery may not be accepted in their entirety.

 - Degrees are subject to scrutiny on a course by course basis.
 Deductions may be made if the institution or coursework is not acceptable to the Minister of Education.
 Denominational or doctrinal courses, and audit courses may not be recognized for certification purposes.

 - School based or employment based teacher training programs, for example, Graduate Teacher Programs (GTP) are not recognized for certification purposes.